-Cause of antisocial personality disorderis unknown.
-Genetic factors and environmental factors, such as child abuse, are believed to contribute to the development of this condition.
+Cause of this disorder is unknown.
+A person's genes and other factors, such as child abuse, may contribute to developing this condition.
 People with an antisocial or alcoholic parent are at increased risk.
 Far more men than women are affected.
-The condition is commonamong people who are in prison.
+The condition is common among people who are in prison.

-Fire-setting and cruelty to animals during childhood are linked to the development of antisocial personality.
+Setting fires and animal cruelty during childhood are often seen in the development of antisocial personality.

 A person with antisocial personality disorder may:

 - Be able to act witty and charming

 - Be good at flattery and manipulating other people's emotions

 - Disregard the safety of self and others